Immigration and Nationality Act of 1952: Class of immigrants inadmissible and ineligible for visa

-Class of deportable aliens
+Class of deportable immigrants

+The Immigration and Nationality Act eliminated numerous due-process safeguards shielding immigrants from deportation abuses.
+Senators Hubert Humphrey (D-Minnesota) and Herbert Lehman (D-New York) expressed regret, stating that the act exposed deportees to bureaucratic tyranny and warned that deportations "without review would be the beginning of a police state".

-Crime involving moral turpitude were acts, behaviors, or offenses that violate the standards of a country.
+Crimes involving moral turpitude were acts, behaviors, or offenses that violate the standards of a country.
 The concept, "crimes involving moral turpitude", have been in United States immigration law since the Immigration Act of 1891, which made those who committed crimes involving moral turpitude inadmissible.
 Despite the difficulty of defining "crimes involving moral turpitude", the Immigration and Nationality Act of 1952 established provisions that help define "crimes involving moral turpitude".
-Under sections, "Inadmissible aliens" and "Deportable aliens", aliens were ineligible for naturalization if suspected of or committed criminal convictions, illegal gambling, alcohol use, drug trafficking, prostitution, unlawful voting, etc. within five years of entry.
-The list of crimes involving moral turpitude lead to removal of the alien.
+Under sections, "Inadmissible aliens" and "Deportable aliens", immigrants were ineligible for naturalization if suspected of or committed criminal convictions, illegal gambling, alcohol use, drug trafficking, prostitution, unlawful voting, etc. within five years of entry.
+The list of crimes involving moral turpitude lead to removal of the immigrant.

-The Immigration and Nationality Act of 1952 deemed aliens who were anarchists or members of or affiliated with the Communist Party or any other totalitarian organizations that plan to overthrow the United States as deportable aliens.
-Aliens who were successors of any association of Communism, regardless of name changes, still fell under the deportable aliens.
-Aliens who advocated, taught, wrote, published in support for communism, a totalitarian dictatorship, and the overthrowing of the United States were also deportable aliens.
+The Immigration and Nationality Act of 1952 deemed immigrants who were anarchists or members of or affiliated with the Communist Party or any other totalitarian organizations that plan to overthrow the United States as deportable immigrants.
+Immigrants who were successors of any association of Communism, regardless of name changes, still fell under the deportable immigrants.
+Immigrants who advocated, taught, wrote, published in support for communism, a totalitarian dictatorship, and the overthrowing of the United States were also deportable immigrants.

-Under Section 243(h) of the Immigration and Nationality Act of 1952, the Attorney General had the authority to stop the deportation of an alien if the Attorney General believed that the alien would face physical persecution if he or she returns to the country.
+Under Section 243(h) of the Immigration and Nationality Act of 1952, the Attorney General had the authority to stop the deportation of an immigrant if the Attorney General believed that the immigrant would face physical persecution if he or she returns to the country.
 The period of withholding deportation was up to the Attorney General as well.